 - Virtual Spaces research (Learning portfolio case study)

 - Download Photo of Gigi

-Start by telling me a bit about your work.
+Can we start with you telling me a bit about your work?

 I was trained as a Graphic Designer and Filmmaker.
 I produced a documentary, like five years ago, and then I did a master in Design Studies.
 When in this master, I started working with design research and education, looking at educational models and how I could rethink other ways of teaching, different methodologies, specifically looking at design and education.

 Right now I work as a teacher and a design consultant.
 I’ve been teaching at Parsons for 11 years and at the College of Staten Island for five years.